MicrosoftDocs/architecture-center/docs/networking/guide/ipv6-architecture-content.md

 To provide the ExpressRoute circuit with IPv6 support, you need to:

-- *Enable IPv6 private peering*: Enable IPv6 private peering for the ExpressRoute circuit.
+- *Enable IPv6 private peering*.
+Enable IPv6 private peering for the ExpressRoute circuit.
 This configuration enables IPv6 traffic between your on-premises network and the hub virtual network.

-- *Allocate IPv6 address space*: Provide IPv6 subnets for the primary and secondary ExpressRoute links.
+- *Allocate IPv6 address space*.
+Provide IPv6 subnets for the primary and secondary ExpressRoute links.
-- *Update route tables*: Ensure that you direct IPv6 traffic appropriately through the ExpressRoute circuit.
+- *Update route tables*.
+Ensure that you direct IPv6 traffic appropriately through the ExpressRoute circuit.

 These configurations extend IPv6 connectivity to your Azure services via an ExpressRoute circuit, so you can route dual-stack capabilities simultaneously.
 To modify ExpressRoute, you can use the [Azure portal](/azure/expressroute/expressroute-howto-add-ipv6-portal), [PowerShell](/azure/expressroute/expressroute-howto-add-ipv6-powershell), or [Azure CLI](/azure/expressroute/expressroute-howto-add-ipv6-cli).